 One of the more frequent questions I get from investors like you, as well as the institutional ones I have known for many years, is: how do I decide if something is a short-term or long-term opportunity?
-It is a timely question, even when the stock market is humming along like it did in the last half of 2013.
-But these days, with the return of volatility to the market, it’s even more crucial to understand the differences between the two.
-It is even more important not to mistake one for the other, since that situation can lead to disastrous results and a loss of capital.
+It is a great question, even when the stock market is rising.
+However, It is even more important not to mistake one for the other, since that situation can lead to disastrous results and a loss of capital.

 Pullbacks in the stock market can be a solid and a very profitable ally to the patient investor.
-To me, a patient investor is someone who has the stomach to deal with short-term volatility, much like what we have seen recently, as well as the patience to let the underlying investment thesis play out.
+A patient investor is someone who has the stomach to deal with short-term volatility, as well as the patience to let the underlying investment thesis play out.
 You always have to know why you are buying a stock and what the sign posts to watch for are to make sure the story is on track.
 It is very much in sync with the “buy and hold” strategy, except that I recommend my PowerTrend Profits subscribers use any material pullback to scale even further into a position.
 It is an investing technique used by professional investors that lets you reduce your average cost basis, while increasing your exposure to that particular security.
 Of course, you should only do this when the underlying reasons to own that stock are still intact.

 A long-term opportunity that currently is unfolding is cybersecurity.
 By now, I am sure you heard about the cyber-security breaches at Target (TGT), Niemen Marcus and craft store Michael’s.
 That cross section shows that cyber security is becoming a bigger and bigger concern.
 And I love to profit from pain points.
 In late 2012, Defense Secretary Leon Panetta warned the United States likely would face a “cyber-Pearl Harbor” and the country was increasingly vulnerable to foreign computer hackers.
 Per Panetta, likely targets included the nation’s power grid, transportation system, financial networks and government.
 Cybersecurity provider McAfee, which is a wholly owned subsidiary of Intel (INTC), predicts the pace of cyber attacks will only accelerate in 2014, compared to 2013 and 2012.
 From mobile malware to the continued rise in cyber-criminal gangs that will target enterprises and the likelihood that social media attacks will be ubiquitous by the end of 2014, the McAfee Labs 2014 Threat Predictions report underscores Panetta’s 2012 warning.